projectdiscovery/subfinder/README.md

-   -rL, -rlist string            file containing list of resolvers to use -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder
+   -rL, -rlist string            file containing list of resolvers to use -nW, -active                  display active subdomains only -proxy string                 http proxy to use with subfinder -m, -match  string[]          match output based on the specified pattern(file or comma separated) -f, -filter string[]          filter output based on the specified pattern(file or comma separated)

 DEBUG:
    -ls       list all available sources